Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Literature Review

-For incomplete time series data, a central challenge is to effectively learn temporal dynamics from partially observed data.
-A naive solution is to first impute the missing data and then make prediction on the estimated data points (e.g., \cite{che2018recurrent}).
-However, such methods may produce substantial estimation biases due to the separation of imputation and forecasting, not to mention that making accurate imputation itself is not a trivial task.
-For natural high-dimensional dataset with missing values, the low-rank assumption has been demonstrated to be very effective for imputation \cite{yu2016temporal,chen2021bayesian}.
-In literature, dimensionality reduction techniques such as matrix and tensor factorization models have been used to model high-dimensional and incomplete time series data \cite{xiong2010temporal, yu2016temporal, takeuchi2017autoregressive, chen2021bayesian}.
-The underlying assumption in these models is that the incomplete high-dimensional dataset can be well characterized by a few latent factors, which evolve over time following certain temporal processes (e.g., VAR).
-This assumption is similar to the DFM with a state-space representation \cite{stock2016dynamic}.
-However, modeling the incomplete data in a matrix factorization framework is more computationally efficient due to the simplified isotropic covariance structure on errors \cite{yu2016temporal}.
+On incomplete time series data, a central challenge is to effectively learn temporal dynamics from partially observed data.
+A naive solution is to first impute the missing data and then make predictions on the estimated data points (e.g., \citep{che2018recurrent}).
+However, such methods may produce substantial estimation biases due to the separation of imputation and forecasting, not to mention that making accurate imputation itself is not a trivial task \citep{chen2022bayesian}.
+For high-dimensional datasets with missing values, the low-rank assumption has been demonstrated to be very effective for imputation \citep{yu2016temporal, chen2022bayesian}.
+In the literature, matrix and tensor factorization methods have been used to model high-dimensional and incomplete time series \citep{xiong2010temporal, yu2016temporal, takeuchi2017autoregressive, chen2022bayesian}.
+The underlying assumption in these models is that the incomplete high-dimensional dataset can be well characterized by a few latent factors---analogous to the state space representation \citep{stock2016dynamic} in dynamic factor models---which evolve over time following VAR processes.
+However, modeling the incomplete data in a matrix factorization framework is more computationally efficient due to the simplified isotropic covariance structure on errors \citep{yu2016temporal}.